Last Updated on

-The lacecap hydrangeas have tiny blooms that are ringed by larger blooms taking on a star like shape.
-Just like Mop Heads they have flowers that develop on the growth from last year.
+The lacecap hydrangeas have tiny blooms that are ringed by larger blooms taking on a star-like shape.
+Just like Mop Heads, they have flowers that develop on the growth from last year.
 Also like Mop Heads, the lace cap varieties need well-drained soil, they prefer morning sun with afternoon shade, and they need to be watered regularly.
-The same alkalinity remains true hear such that you can change the color of the blooms based on the alkalinity or acidity of your soil.
+The same alkalinity remains true to hear such that you can change the color of the blooms based on the alkalinity or acidity of your soil.

 |Big Daddy||This variety of mophead hydrangea will produce large clusters of pink or blue flowers.|